-WHEREAS, Project Alternative 7 would repower Grayson Power Plant Units 1-8 with a combination of five Wartsila reciprocating internal combustion engine units producing approximately 93 MW and a 75 MW/300 MWh energy storage system ("Grayson Repowering Project");") and make other related improvements; and
+WHEREAS, the City's Department of Water and Power has proposed a project to replace Grayson Power Plant Units 1-8 with a combination of five Wartsila reciprocating internal combustion engine units producing approximately 93 MW and a 75 MW/300 MWh energy storage system ("Grayson Repowering Project"); and

-WHEREAS, on March 1, 2022, Glendale City Council adopted Resolution No. 22-24, to work on identifying cleaner alternatives and modified the implementation of Alternative 7 for the repowering of the Grayson Power Plant and directed staff to undertake actions to proceed with identification of these alternatives while simultaneously preparing for the potential addition of up to five engines; and
+WHEREAS, on March 1, 2022, Glendale City Council adopted Resolution No. 22-, to work on identifying cleaner alternatives and directed staff to undertake actions to proceed with identification of these alternatives; and

-WHEREAS, Resolution No. 22--24 directed staff to return to City Council no later than the end of Calendar Year 2022 for a decision regarding the purchase of Wartsila engines; and
+WHEREAS, Resolution No. 22- directed staff to return to City Council no later than the end of Calendar Year 2022 for a decision regarding the purchase of Wartsila engines; and

-WHEREAS, on November 30, 2021 March 1, 2022, City Council approved a Conditional Use Permit and Special Recreation Review for the proposed development and operation Councilmembers asked staff to pursue 50 MW of a biogas power plant at the Scholl Canyon Landfill; and
+WHEREAS, on November 30, 2021, City Council approved a Conditional Use Permit and Special Recreation Review for the proposed development and operation of a biogas power plant at the Scholl Canyon Landfill; and

-WHEREAS, the Grayson and Scholl Canyon gas-power projects are costly investments in carbon-emittingadditional distributed energy, which would exacerbate climate change while polluting the air and negatively impacting the health of Glendale residents and neighbors; and
+WHEREAS, the Grayson and Scholl Canyon gas-power projects are costly investments in carbon-emitting energy, which would exacerbate climate change while polluting the air and negatively impacting the health of Glendale residents and neighbors; and

-WHEREAS, Glendale has significant untapped resources within the City in order to minimize or avoid the need for Wartsila engines, and on May 27, 2022, GWP issued a Request for Proposals for local clean distributed energy potential resources, with only about 2.5% of Glendale Water and Power ("GWP") customers having installed solar systems proposals due on September 30, 2022; and
+WHEREAS, Glendale has significant untapped local clean energy potential, with only about 2.5% of Glendale Water and Power ("GWP") customers having installed solar systems; and